kondurukalpana4-dotcom/Student_Performance_Analysis/README.md

-# Titanic Data Cleaning & Passenger Analysis

-## Objective
-The objective of this project is to clean the Titanic dataset and analyze passenger survival trends using Python.
+Student Performance Analysis

+Project Overview

+This project analyzes student performance data using Python and data analysis techniques.
+The main goal is to understand student performance and identify important patterns in the dataset.

-## Tools Used
+Technologies Used

 - Python
+- NumPy
 - Pandas
-- NumPy
 - Matplotlib
-- GoogleColab
+- Statistics

-## Dataset
-Titanic Dataset
+- Exploratory Data Analysis (EDA)

-## Tasks Completed
+Project Tasks

-- Loaded the dataset
+- Load the dataset using Pandas
+- Perform Exploratory Data Analysis
-- Handled missing values
+- Check missing values and duplicates
-- Removed duplicate records
+- Calculate mean, median, mode, variance, and standard deviation
-- Detected outliers
+- Detect and treat outliers
-- Filtered data
+- Analyze correlations between variables
-- Grouped data using group by()
+- Create data visualizations
-- Calculated survival statistics
+- Write an EDA summary with key insights

+Visualizations

-- Created Bar Chart
+- Bar Chart
-- Created Line Chart
+- Line Chart
-- Created Histogram
+- Histogram
-- Created Scatter Plot
+- Scatter Plot

-- Wrote EDA summary
+Dataset

+The project uses a Student Performance dataset for analysis.

-## Conclusion
+Conclusion

-This project helped me learn data cleaning, analysis, and visualization using the Titanic dataset.
+This project demonstrates the use of Python, NumPy, Pandas, Statistics, and Matplotlib for data cleaning, exploratory data analysis, and visualization.